Himalaya – Changing Landscapes photo exhibition draws attention to the impacts of climate change in the Himalayan region

 During the 1950s, Austrian and Swiss scientists conducted intensive studies of the Everest region in Nepal taking photographs of the glaciers, mountains and valleys.
 Around the same time, the Swiss glaciologist Fritz Müller spent eight months in the region at locations above 5000 metres, studying and photographing the Himalayan glaciers.

-Now, fifty years later, the black and white photographs taken by these scientists are of immense value inexibit_boy1 trying to understand the impacts of climate change on the world’s highest mountain range, the Himalayas.
+Now, fifty years later, the black and white photographs taken by these scientists are of immense value in trying to understand the impacts of climate change on the world’s highest mountain range, the Himalayas.
 Mountain geographer Alton Byers revisited many of the sites of the original photographs in 2007 to take replicates.
 The old and new photographs have now been united in a unique photo exhibition: Himalaya – Changing Landscapes, on show outside the Hanuman Dhoka temple in Kathmandu Durbar Square.
 The exhibition is part of the 25th Anniversary celebrations for ICIMOD and is promoted by the Nepal Tourism Board.

 The Himalaya – Changing Landscapes photo exhibition aims to raise awareness of the impact of climate change and of the new challenges mountain people are facing.
 The stunning repeat panorama views of mountains and glaciers are accompanied by images of the Himalayan people, as well as photographs of the scientists conducting glacier research in the 1950s.
 The two-metre long photo panels are located outside the Hanuman Dhoka temple; entrance to the exhibition is free of charge.